ClaudioCavalcanteMonteiro/ClaudioCavalcanteMonteiro/README.md

 ## 🇺🇸 English

 Data Analyst / Analytics Engineer with 10+ years of experience delivering data-driven solutions across agribusiness and education sectors.
-Currently working as a Data Intelligence Manager, building analytical models, dashboards, and data pipelines that support strategic decision-making.
+Currently working as a Data Intelligence Leader, building analytical models, dashboards, and data pipelines that support strategic decision-making.

-Strong expertise in Excel, Power BI, Power Query, and SQL, with growing experience in Python and Tableau.
+Strong expertise in Excel, Power BI, Power Query,SQL and ETL with growing experience in Python and Tableau.
 Focused on advanced analytics, process automation, and scalable data solutions.

 I combine business understanding with technical skills to transform data into actionable insights that drive real impact.